nilkant101/java-practise/jdk.md

     }
 }
 ---------------------------------------------------------------
-1. Global / Member variables are those variables which are declared in the class limit/Scope
+1. Global/ Member variables are those variables which are declared in the class limit/Scope

 2. They can be accessed globally ie. through out the class